mrgusvali/observation/README.md

 Web app to consume events from fake-observation-gen and present a browser map view.

-Web app is to demonstrate Thymeleaf HTML,JS,CSS content rather than JSP, React UI library to transform JS data into HTML document's form elements, basic CSS, Openlayers library for a map view.
+Web app is to demonstrate Thymeleaf HTML,JS,CSS content rather than JSP, React UI library under to transform JS data into HTML document's form elements, basic CSS, Openlayers library for a map view.

 ***